 Until the third season, Kes traveled with Voyager.
 Neelix's girlfriend until they broke up in the third season, she was the medical assistant in Sickbay, and a counterpoint to the Doctor's sardonic wit and non-existent bedside manner.
 Shortly after she joins the ship, she begins to help the Doctor in developing himself as a Hologram.
 Eventually she was written out, with the excuse that her latent telepathic powers were getting out of control.

-Bizarre Alien Biology: The Ocampa's reproductive cycle is... well frankly, it's completely impossible.
+Bizarre Alien Biology: The Ocampa's reproductive cycle is... weird.
 To whit, Ocampa can get pregnant only once, and they get one child... you do the math.
 Apparently the writers forgot this (Canon Discontinuity?), as there was also a reference to Kes having an uncle.

 Break the Cutie: Goes through an early reproductive cycle, kidnapped by the Doctor when he was temporarily evil, possessed by a brutal tyrant....